dstructs/data-frame/README.md

 ```

 The constructor also accepts the following `options`:
-- 	`rownames`: `array` of row names.
+- 	`rownames`: row name `array`.
 If not provided, each row name defaults to the row index.
-- 	`colnames`: `array` of column names.
+- 	`colnames`: column name `array`.
 If not provided, each column name defaults to the column index.

 To specify `options` at instantiation, provide an options `object`.